TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 Consider the function
 ```
 evil(x) :=if eval(x, x) = 0then 1 else 0
-By the closure assumption and by the assumption that eval∈ L, clearly evil∈ L.
+By the closure assumption and by the assumption that eval∈ 𝓛, clearly evil∈ 𝓛.
 By definition,

 ```